abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 Also, it is important that we don’t take it too seriously, that we are able to laugh at ourselves and the human condition, because taking it all very seriously weighs us down.
 In the end it is absurd.
-Life is sometimes “How did I walk into this Samuel Beckett play?”
+Life is sometimes “how did I walk into this Samuel Beckett play?”

 Q: Just to clarify for my loving-kindness anxiety, are any phrases okay?
 And can they be said as a chant or at any speed?
 Is one more